 Applying for credit cards can trigger hard inquiries on your credit report, which may temporarily damage your credit score.
 So if you don't know where you stand, you can check your score for free, right here on WalletHub.
 PenFed membership is open to everyone, but in the past, it was restricted to military servicemembers or family thereof.
 Bear in mind that simply having the credit score needed for a PenFed credit card does not guarantee approval.
 Your annual income, amount of debt, number of open credit accounts and other factors are all reviewed as part of your application.

-The best PenFed credit card is the PenFed Power Cash Rewards card.
-It offers 1.5% cash back on all purchases and gives a $100 bonus statement credit for spending $1,500 within the first 3 months the account is open.
-The card also comes with a $0 annual fee and an intro balance transfer APR of 0% for 12 months.
-Plus, members who meet certain military service and/or checking account requirements qualify for PenFed Honors membership and will earn 2% cash back on all purchases instead of the standard 1.5%.… read full answer
+The best PenFed credit card is the PenFed Power Cash Rewards.
+It offers 1.5% cash back on all purchases and gives a $100 statement credit for spending $1,500 in the first 90 days of account opening.
+The card also comes with a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.